mors-es/mors-es.github.io/_posts/2015-09-07-my-first-post.md

 Most of the posts will be in English, but I'll write some in French (It's my mothertongue).
 If you see any mistake on a post let me know and you can propose a correction of it on GitHub (I'll make a tutorial for noobs very soon).

-May be later, this blog will be a multilingual website, but for now I'll keep the site as a English website with some French content.
+Maybe later, this blog will be a multilingual website, but for now I'll keep the site as a English website with some French content.